A Quick Demo using Genesis Heat Set Artist Paint as the medium.

 I also added a background fence, and intensified the grass colour, this will break up the dead area in the painting, and shift the focus back to the horses head, rather than wander off into the distance.

-I added a few fine lines in different colours to represent the hair and did a general tidy up.
+I added a few fine lines in different colours to represent the hair and also did a general tidy up of the overall composition.

 I hoped you enjoyed this process, and you have a better understanding as to how I paint.